mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **LIMB ARMOR**
 Limb armor is usually light, to facilitate fast and agile movement in combat.
-There are exceptions, however, notably among Vargr who favour a head-on close combat approach or those worried about floor-level threats.
+There are exceptions, however, notably among Vargr who favor a head-on close combat approach or those worried about floor-level threats.
 The ability to crash right through a set of spiked foot traps or even anti-personnel mines is useful when leading a